Saudi Air Force member who killed 3 at U.S. Navy base had watched mass-shooting videos

 Adam Watson said his brother "died a hero."

-"We are beyond proud but there is a hole in our hearts that can never be filled," the Facebook post read.
+"We are beyond proud but there is a hole in our hearts that can never be filled," he wrote.

 Friday's shooting is the second incident this week at a U.S. Navy facility.
 On Wednesday, a U.S. sailor shot and killed two civilian Defense Department employees and wounded a third at the Pearl Harbor Shipyard in Hawaii before killing himself.